 A USB microphone is a mic with a USB output.
 It can connect to any laptop or computer hardware system that has a USB port.
 This is called a digital audio signal.
 This power digital is an inexpensive and easy way to record your voice.

 - The first advantage of a USB microphone is: Most USB mics can be purchased at an affordable price range.

-- USB mics provide the same digital audio quality regardless of the type of computer system that processing hardware and drivers run on.
+- USB mics have the same digital audio quality no matter what kind of computer system the hardware and drivers that process the audio work on.

 - The majority of computers recognize USBs as separate audio devices.
 This means that a source sound card does not need to be used for multiple recording sources.